timnewsham/os/README.md

 in qemu in a virtual rasbpi3b.
 Currently it just does a little initialization and then prints over the uart and then exits.
-It is executing directly from the built ELF binary, not using any special linker script or bootimage builder, so the execution environment probably doesnt match anything that would work on real hardware.
+It runs in qemu directly from the built ELF binary, not using any special linker script or bootimage builder, so the execution environment probably doesnt match anything that would work on real hardware.